 Thursday, August 11 (Day 3) -

 This was the day we cracked New York!
 We rode the subway to Lower Manhattan and Ground Zero.
 It was fenced in, and we walked around the perimeter.
 It was a solemn site, not unlike Pearl Harbor.
 It was not so emotional at this point, but we wondered what things were like on that day.
 Michael pointed to the cross.
 From Ground Zero, we hoofed it to Wall Street as I had done before.
-Wall Street is the country's financial center, and Michael wanted to see the New York Stock Exchange where stocks are bought and sold.
+Wall Street is the country's financial center, and Michael wanted to see the New York Stock Exchange, where stocks are bought and sold.
 NYSE lists 2800 companies and has the largest trading volume of any stock exchange except NASDAQ.
 This was an education for Michael.
 Wall Street got its name from the wall built by the Dutch to keep the Indians out.
 The British took New Amsterdam and renamed it New York after the Duke of York.
 We moved toward Battery Park.
 A German girl took our picture as we ferried to the Statue of Liberty.
 She was from Hamburg, so we talked about The Beatles and the Star Club.
 Michael and I spent an hour on Liberty Island looking up at the green Statue.
 His Liberty pictures are like post cards.
 He was seeing New York for the first time!
-The Statue was a gift from the French, done by sculptor Bartholdi to commemorate French support during the American Revolution.
+The Statue was a gift from France, done by sculptor Bartholdi to commemorate French support during the American Revolution.
 Lady Liberty holds a tablet reading July 4, 1776, in Roman numerals.
 Her official name is "Liberty Enlightening the World."
 Her arm is straight, and she holds a torch.
 7 rays on her crown represent the 7 continents.
 Battery Park is so named because of the guns that defended Manhattan.
 We returned to our room to rest.
 It was a hot day!
 I was thirsty, and water fountains were not to be found.
 I secured our tickets for "All Shook Up."
 The show was at the Palace Theatre, 1564 Broadway.
 I remembered the address because it was the year Shakespeare was born.
 We sat in the balcony.
 The theatre was ornate, and the usher said it was about a hundred years old.
 "All Shook Up" combined the music of Elvis Presley with the plot of Shakespeare's Twelfth Night.
 We went to our room for our last night in New York.